andrewkamal/Biometric-Authentication-System/README.md

 ![alt text](https://github.com/andrewkamal/Biometric-Authentication-System/blob/main/Images/door%20lock.jpg)

-A biometric sytem that takes optical fingerprint as input to authenticate the user and in return open an electric lock, as well as register the time the user came in.
-In addtion, we alert the admin using an alarm and a wifi chip if there is a user trying to access the facility with three times unrecognized fingerprints scans in a row.
+This project aims to implement a biometric-based authentication system that uses a fingerprint sensor to authenticate users into any physical space.
+The system is controlled by an admin who can communicate with the system all the time through a wifi chip that is integrated into the system and is controlled by the admin through Telegram.
+The admin of the system is alerted through Telegram if a fraud activity gets detected at the site.
+Fraud activities in these scenarios are indicated by having an unsuccessful fingerprint three times in a row.

 ## Hardware Requirements
 - ESP32
 - Nucleo STM32 Board